 Remember: Always finish up your nail cutting session with plenty of treats and praise!

 Does Your Dog Hate Getting His Nails Clipped?

-Like I mentioned in the beginning of this post, a lot of dogs kick and scream when they get their nails trimmed.
-Unless they’re used to it, they usually flat out hate the process!
+Like I mentioned at the beginning of this post, a lot of dogs kick and scream when they get their nails trimmed.
+Unless they’re used to it, they usually flat-out hate the process!
 Since it has to be done, it’s important to learn how to calm your pooch down and get through the clipping session with ease.
 If you have an aggressive dog who fights you to clip his nails, check out this video. *Note: Again, I am not in this video, nor did I create this video.
 I just think it has some great tips:

 Happy nail clipping!